jrottinghuis/mens-erger-je-niet/README.md

  ## Logging

 Log4j is used for logging.
+Logging configuration is split between the two modules:

-The default configuration [src/main/resources/log4j2.properties](src/main/resources/log4j2.properties) a log file `target/rolling-logs/log4j-mejn.log` with up to 7 days of archives in `target/rolling-logs/log4j-mejn.log`
+- **`mejn`** (`mejn/src/main/resources/log4j2.properties`): headless configuration with a console appender and a rolling file appender.
+Log files are written to `target/rolling-logs/log4j-mejn.log` with up to 7 days of archives.
+- **`javafx-mejn`** (`javafx-mejn/src/main/resources/log4j2.properties`): extends the core configuration with a `TextAreaAppender` that routes log output to the console tab in the UI.
+This file takes precedence over the `mejn` one when the GUI is running.

  ## Contributing